Les Thugs: Wider success

 In 1991, in the midst of the Gulf War, the song Stop the War and the album IABF were issued in the US by Alternative Tentacles, Jello Biafra’s label.
 Recorded in England, IABF (International Anti-Boredom Front) contains one of the best known tunes of the group: I Love You So.
 A European tour accompanied the album's release in spring 1991, followed by a US tour of 33 dates in autumn.
 During this period, for the 10th anniversary of Alternative Tentacles and the hundredth issue of the Californian label, Les Thugs were invited by Jello Biafra to contribute to a tribute album for the Dead Kennedys, Virus 100, alongside Faith No More, Sepultura and L7.
 The band recorded a cover of the Dead Kennedys’ track Moon Over Marin at Smart Studios in Madison with Butch Vig (Nirvana, Sonic Youth, Garbage).

-In 1993, they recorded the album As Happy As Possible in Seattle with Kurt Bloch (Mudhoney, Tad).
+In 1993, they recorded the album As Happy As Possible in Seattle with Kurt Bloch (Fastbacks, The Young Fresh Fellows).
 The album was their best commercial success with 40,000 copies sold worldwide, including 15,000 in both the US and France.

 On February 19, 1994, they were the support for Nirvana during their concert in Neuchâtel in Switzerland.
 It was one of the last Nirvana concerts before the death of Kurt Cobain.
 In May, the Thugs toured in major French theaters, such as (Le Zenith de Paris), opening for The Breeders.

 In 1996, Sub Pop produced the album Strike, recorded by Steve Albini.
 In May the group performed its last US tour, opening for Therapy? and Girls Against Boys.
 Despite a good critical reception, the commercial impact of Strike was lower compared to the previous album and the band emerged disappointed by the collaboration with Steve Albini.
 After this, the group wanted to compose and record a new album as soon as possible.